About

 Open Development

-We welcome bug reports, feature requests, documentation improvements, and code contributions.
-If you are building with Forsetti and encounter a problem or have an idea, the GitHub repository is the place to start the conversation.
+Bug reports, feature requests, documentation corrections, and technical discussion are welcome through the repository channels.
+If you are evaluating Forsetti and encounter a problem or have an idea, the GitHub repository is the place to start the conversation.

 A Raven Forge Software Project